jribble/grunt-jasmine-node-coverage/README.md

   spec_dir: 'spec',
   spec_files: ['**/*[sS]pec/.js'],
   helpers: [],
+  reporters: {
-  reporter: {}
+    spec: {}
   }
+}
 ```

 See the [jasmine docs](http://jasmine.github.io/2.4/node.html#section-Configuration) for more information on the supported configuration.

-The `reporter` property allows the [Jasmine spec reporter](https://github.com/bcaudan/jasmine-spec-reporter) to be configured.
+The `reporters` property allows either `spec` property for Configuring the [Jasmine spec reporter](https://github.com/bcaudan/jasmine-spec-reporter) or `teamcity: true` for activating [Jasmine Reporters - TeamCityReporter](https://github.com/larrymyers/jasmine-reporters).

+If `teamcity` reporter is enabled `spec` reporter will be disabled and `teamcity` reporter will be added to the coverage reporters as well.

 #### options.coverage